jumpinjackie/forge-e33-mod/design/BLUE.md

 U
 Creature - Nevron
 Flying.
-When this creature becomes the target of a spell or ability, sacrifice it.
+When this creature becomes the target of a spell or ability an opponent controls, sacrifice it.
 When this creature dies, target opponent creates a Lumina token.

 1/1